Who’s ready for some good news?

 When I started my role as CEO at MetroEast almost a year ago, I had no idea what was to come.
 Little did I know when I took the reins that I’d be leading the organization through an unprecedented year of pandemic, civil unrest, and now, wildfires that are consuming some of the most beautiful areas of our country.

 But in this year of chaos and uncertainty, there have been so many bright spots.
 Creating new partnerships.
 Building new projects.
 Reaching the community in new and more efficient ways.
-And one of the brightest spots of all, we received three major grants for our work to start our new fiscal year with a bang.
+And one of the brightest spots of all, we received four major grants for our work to start our new fiscal year with a bang.

 We are incredibly honored to receive a $20,000 grant from the Oregon Arts Commission in support of Community Hotline, our longest running community television program and a vital part of our programming for years.
 This grant will allow us to make some much needed tweaks to the show and provide support for programming guests and content.